smallk/smallk.github.io/pages_documentation_installation.md

 	    If you are using OpenBLAS, you should see that indicated as well.
 ###Install Cython: a Python interface to C/C++First install the Python Package Index utility, pip.
 Many Python packages are configured to use this package manager, Cython being one.
 	brew install pipTo install Cython: pip install cythonThe Makefile assumes an installation path of /usr/local/lib/python2.7/site-packages for the compiled library file.
 If you are not using brew to install your packages, you will need to tell the Makefile where the appropriate site-packages directory is located on your system.
 Setting the SITE_PACKAGES_DIR command line variable when running make accomplishes this.
+Also, make sure that there is not another site-packages directory in your PATH before the site-packages you intend to use since ‘make install’ will copy pysmallk.so to /usr/local/lib/python2.7/site-packages by default.
+Other Python distributions will probably interfere with the pysmallk installation.
 <h2 id="lin_python"> Linux:Intall Python libraries</h2>
 The Python libraries can easily be installed via pip and apt-get with the following commands: pip install numpy	apt-get install python-scipy	pip install cython[--back to top--](#top)